WebKit/Speedometer/resources/todomvc/readme.md

 The test consist of the following steps:

 - Wait for the “add task” input field to be present in the DOM
-- Add a task
+- Add 100 tasks
-- Check off a task
+- Check off all tasks
-- Delete a task
+- Delete all tasks
-- Repeat steps 2 - 4 a set number of times (100 by default).